-I am in my second year of the Clinical Psychology PhD program.
+I am in the Clinical Psychology PhD program.
 I am originally from Burlington, Ontario and I completed my Bachelor of Science Honours degree in Psychology at Queen’s University in 2015.
 My background is in developmental psychology and human sexuality, and I am particularly interested in exploring how aspects of sexuality develop and change over the lifespan.
 Specifically, I hope to examine the development of gender dysphoria and sexual dysfunction and pain disorders; more specifically, how interpersonal and psychological variables impact the interpersonal, sexual, and relationship functioning of both a couple and the individual.
 I am also interested in exploring how the consequences of treatment (for example mastectomies or hormonal therapy) impact sexuality and consequently psychological health in both men and women.

 - Tried and True: Exploring the Best Vulvodynia Treatment Options

 - It’s not us, it’s parenthood: Comparing sexual well-being in new parents with control couples

 - Feeling down, but not to get down: Is Postpartum Depression linked with New Parents’ Sexual Function and Distress?

 - Vasileia Karasavva